brianalbert7/MaxArrayIndex/README.md

 # MaxArrayIndex
-An algorithm that uses divide and conquer to find the index of the maximum element in an array
+An divide and conquer algorithm to find the index of the maximum element in an array